adam-dalbello/Data-Visualisation-Designs/README.md

 ## Instance 4
 The intent of this example was to exercise with the gt package.

 The output data set represents cohorted marketing channel churn rates (from 0 to 1).
 Specifically, a rate of users who did not make a transaction a 2nd day within the first 30.4375 (365.25/12; 0.25 accounting for leap years) days following a 1st transaction.
-So, for instance, 74% (0.74) of users registered in M1 through the Affiliate channel did not make another transaction within the first 30.4375 days following their 1st transaction.
+So, for instance, 74% of users registered in M1, through the Affiliate channel, did not make another transaction within the first 30.4375 days following their 1st transaction.

 ```r
 churn <- data %>%